SanRaph/drohealthapiassessment/README.md

 }
 ```
 * [x] Creation of Cycle (Authorization)
 The registered user can create a cycle by making a POST request to the address below and with a payload in json format.
-A sample also has been provided below
-Note: This endpoint requires Token Authentication.
-The generated token in the LOGIN endpoint can be passed into the headers in the format also described below
+PS: This endpoint requires Token Authentication.
+The generated token in the requested above can be passed into the headers in the format.
 Endpoint

 ```Python